-As of December 31, 2022, nearly 100% of the net credit exposure for PSEG Power's wholesale operations was with investment grade counterparties and there was only one counterparty with credit exposure that was greater than 10% of the total.
+As of December 31, 2023, nearly 100% of the net credit exposure for PSEG Power's wholesale operations was with investment grade counterparties and there was only one counterparty with credit exposure that was greater than 10% of the total.
 This credit exposure was with PSE&G, which eliminates in consolidation.
-See Note 26.
+See Note 24.
 Related-Party Transactions for additional information.

 PSE&G's supplier master agreements are approved by the BPU and govern the terms of its electric supply procurement contracts.
 These agreements define a supplier's performance assurance requirements and allow a supplier to meet its credit requirements with a certain amount of unsecured credit.
 The amount of unsecured credit is determined based on the supplier's credit ratings from the major credit rating agencies and the supplier's tangible net worth.
 The credit position is based on the initial market price, which is the forward price of energy on the day the procurement transaction is executed, compared to the forward price curve for energy on the valuation day.
 To the extent that the forward price curve for energy exceeds the initial market price, the supplier is required to post a parental guarantee or other security instrument such as a letter of credit or cash, as collateral to the extent the credit exposure is greater than the supplier's unsecured credit limit.
-As of December 31, 2022, PSE&G held parental guarantees, letters of credit and cash as security.
+As of December 31, 2023, PSEG held parental guarantees, letters of credit and cash as security.
 PSE&G's BGS suppliers' credit exposure is calculated each business day.
-As of December 31, 2022, PSE&G had unsecured credit exposure of \$102 million with its suppliers.
-As of December 31, 2022, PSE&G had no net credit exposure with PSEG Power.
+As of December 31, 2023, PSE&G had no unsecured mark-to-market credit exposure with its suppliers.